VolksmissionFreudenstadt/jquery-transcriber/README.md

 ------------|---------------|------------
-audioElementId | audio | Id value for the `<audio>` tag created by the transcriber. playButtonId | playButton | Id value for the play/pause button created by the transcriber.
+audioElementId | audio | Id value for the `<audio>` tag created by the transcriber. playButtonId | playButton | Id value for the play/pause button created by the transcriber. repeatInterval | 1 | Number of seconds to be repeated when autoplaying after the user starts typing, waitInterval | 200 | Number of milliseconds to wait for another keystroke before the player starts again